Welcome to groundhog day. The only positive being I get to rehash a blog from a couple of months ago.

 - taking any other paid leave by agreement between the employee and the employer.

-Once all other options have been considered, employers need to check whether they can stand down employees under the Fair Work Act provisions, under a JobKeeper enabling stand down direction or their applicable award.
+Once all other options have been considered, employers need to check whether they can stand down employees under the Fair Work Act provisions or their applicable award.

-For reference and hopefully never use, employees cannot take sick and carer’s leave or compassionate leave during stand down but are entitled to be paid for public holidays.
+For reference and hopefully never used, employees cannot take sick, and carer’s leave or compassionate leave during stand down but are entitled to be paid for public holidays.